2017–18 Super League Greece

 The 2017–18 Super League Greece, or Souroti Super League for sponsorship reasons, was the 82nd season of the highest tier in league of Greek football and the 12th under its current name.
 The season started in August 2017 and ended in May 2018.
 The league comprises fourteen teams from the 2016–17 season and two promoted from the 2016–17 Football League.

-On 12 March 2018, the Super League Greece was suspended by the Greek government until further notice after the president of PAOK, Ivan Savvidis, had stormed onto the field with a revolver during the match between PAOK and AEK Athens played the previous day.
+On 12 March 2018, the Super League Greece was suspended by the Greek government until further notice after the president of PAOK, Ivan Savvidis, had stormed onto the pitch with a revolver during the match between PAOK and AEK Athens played the previous day.
 The suspension was lifted on 27 March.
 PAOK was deducted 3 points and AEK was awarded 3 points for the incident.

 Contrary to the previous seasons, the playoffs for the Champions League and Europa League spots were removed, with qualification based solely on finishing position.